14 Famous Sad Paintings

 Seated Woman (Femme Assise) by Pablo Picasso

 Picasso wanted to reflect his personal struggles through his artwork, which inspired him to create this painting.
 Other deep sad paintings by Picasso include "Weeping Woman," "The Tragedy," and "Woman with Folded Hands."
+Picasso is still considered to be one of the most fascinating portrait artists and for a reason.

 La Melancolie by Louis-Jean-François Lagrenée (1785)